-- criteria to identify those employees that they wish to retain i.e. those who are most able to meet the needs of the school. - 12.3 The trust will establish a suitable objective and fair method to provisionally select those whose employment the school wishes to retain.
-The proposed selection criteria and method will be shared with those 'at risk' individuals and recognised trade union representatives during consultation. - 12.4 Selection criteria will be in line with the Trust's priorities, plans and curriculum needs and may include one or more of the following:
+- 12.3 Where compulsory redundancies cannot be avoided, the school will identify the post or posts that are at risk ("the selection pool(s)").
+If the number of individuals in the selection pool(s) exceeds the number that need to be dismissed, by reason of redundancy, the school will need to apply selection criteria to identify those employees that they wish to retain i.e., those who are most able to meet the needs of the school. - 12.4 The school will establish a suitable objective and fair method to provisionally select those whose employment the school wishes to retain.
+The school should ensure that the selection criteria do not discriminate against employees because of any of the protected characteristics.
+The proposed selection criteria and method will be shared and consulted with those 'at risk' individuals and recognised trade union representatives during consultation.

+12.5 Selection criteria will be in line with the school's priorities, plans and curriculum needs and may include one or more of the following: